Yerlanalim/blvl-TB-27-06/README.md

 ## Overview

-TechBlitz is designed to empower developers by providing a comprehensive platform for learning, practicing, and improving technical skills.
+BizLevel is designed to empower developers by providing a comprehensive platform for learning, practicing, and improving technical skills.
 Unlike traditional coding platforms, we focus on holistic developer growth across various technologies and skill levels, without taking your hours to complete, as well as being a mobile-friendly platform.
 Complete coding challenges from any device, anywhere.

 ## Features